Frederica Massiah-Jackson: Tenure as President Judge

 In 2011, Philadelphia's Mural Arts program partnered with Universal Companies to include the judge on a mural entitled "The Faces That Shape Us".
 Judge Massiah-Jackson received the 2010 NAACP's Cecil B. Moore Award.
 In 2007, the judge's portrait was presented to the courts and has been hung in the Ceremonial Courtroom of the Philadelphia City Hall.
 In 2006, she was chosen by the Pennsylvania Commission for Women as one of 50 women of color role models profiled in the book Voices.
 In 2005, she co-hosted Philadelphia's first Urban Courts Conference.
-She sits on the boards of the Philadelphia Center for Literacy and Eagleville Hospital in Montgomery County, Pennsylvania, and is a member of the Forum of Executive Women.
-She is a member and Past President of the Delaware Valley, Pa. chapter of The LINKS, Incorporated, and is a member of Alpha Kappa Alpha sorority.
+She sat on the boards of the Philadelphia Center for Literacy, Scribe Video Center, and Eagleville Hospital in Montgomery County, Pennsylvania, and was a member of the Forum of Executive Women.
+She was a member and Past President of the Delaware Valley, Pa. chapter of The LINKS, Incorporated, and was a member of Alpha Kappa Alpha sorority.
 Judge Massiah-Jackson has received numerous awards and recognitions of service.

 In November 2020, Judge Massiah-Jackson announced that she would retire from the Court of Common Pleas in January 2021.

-Family
+Personal life and death

-The Judge is the mother of Dr. Julia L. Jackson and Thomas H. Jackson, IV.
+Massiah-Jackson was the mother of Dr. Julia L. Jackson and Thomas H. Jackson, IV.

+Massiah-Jackson died in Virginia on August 27, 2025, at the age of 74.